Career & Experience

 This program aims to assist students who are relatively new to the Canadian job market and is not restricted to international students.
 It is an excellent opportunity for any student to learn more about developing intercultural skills in the workplace.

 Students who complete the program will be able to:

 The ICDP is divided into four components: workshops, career preparation, networking events, and immigration.
-Participants must complete all four components in order to receive their certificate of completion.
+Participants must complete all four components in order to receive their letter of completion.

 Participants must complete all four workshops from this section in order to satisfy the workshop component of this program.
 Workshops are offered twice per year (September to April).